ForestOfLight/skyoobguide/index.md

 permalink: /
 ---

+{: .warning }
+> The Sky OOB Guide has not been updated since September 4,th 2021.

 # Sky OOB Guide
 {: .fs-9 }

 This website highlights many (and hopefully all) of the tricks and glitches there are to enhance your gameplay and experience in Sky: Children of the Light.
-For more information, visit the SkyOOB Discord server or any of the other servers involved in the creation of this doc.
+For extra help, visit the SkyOOB Discord server.
 We’d love to help you out! {: .fs-6 .fw-300 }

 [Getting Started!](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Join the SkyOOB Discord](https://discord.gg/h6JtXQv62y){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---

 {: .new }
-> **This area holds new information!**
-> Isn't that cool?

-{: .warning }
-> As of September 4th, 2021, the Sky OOB Guide is no longer being updated.
+> Beta content is not included, but it doesn't mean we aren't interested!
+Come share your findings with us and we'll document it if the behavior makes it to Live!

 ## Getting started

-### Dependencies

-Just the Docs is built for [Jekyll](https://jekyllrb.com), a static site generator.
-View the [Jekyll quick start guide](https://jekyllrb.com/docs/) for more information.
-Just the Docs requires no special plugins and can run on GitHub Pages' standard Jekyll compiler.
-The [Jekyll SEO Tag plugin](https://github.com/jekyll/jekyll-seo-tag) is included by default (no need to run any special installation) to inject SEO and open graph metadata on docs pages.
-For information on how to configure SEO and open graph metadata visit the [Jekyll SEO Tag usage guide](https://jekyll.github.io/jekyll-seo-tag/usage/).
+The Sky OOB Guide is based on testing done by the Sky communitied mentioned above [MENTION].
+That means information here may differ from other sources, like the unofficial [Sky: Children of the Light Wiki](https://sky-children-of-the-light.fandom.com/wiki/The_Out_of_Bounds_(OOB)).
+The Sky OOB Guide will often feature a more up-to-date explanation with notes on making tricks and glitches more reliable.

 ### Quick start: Use as a GitHub Pages remote theme